 I studied physics and specialised in astrophysics and later anti-gravity propulsion as well as computer sciences.
 I went back to my work at Philips and became involved in mainframe computers as I saw here the future.
 As to political and other upheavals in Europe, I decided to migrate to Australia to live more secure.
 In late 1970 I was again involved in commercial radio and TV but found interest in Amateur Radio and became a member of the Wireless Institute of Australia in Victoria.
 At the time, the main reason to get a license was to communicate by HAM radio to overseas and to overcome the great distance between my beloved France and Australia without using the expenses of telephony.
 Mind you at the time telecommunications in Europe were by cable and rather expensive.
 Nowadays all this has changed and it is just a click of a button and free of charge to speak to someone nearly everywhere on this planet and above.

-Stimulated by my friend since about 30 years Greg McCulkin and loving technical equipment I decided to do a Foundation License in my mature years.
+Stimulated by my friend since about 30 years Greg McCulkin and loving technical equipment I decided to do an Amateur License in my now rather mature years.
 I tried and did this as I do with everything in my life propelled by the enthusiasm and overdid my studying without thinking what I was up to.
 I now see too many complications as to the typical bureaucracy that is flowing everywhere in Australia and I lost interest.
 I also found most of the Radio Amateurs not to be the friendliest persons to newcomers.
-Nevertheless, I received the foundation licence begin of 2017.
+Nevertheless, I received the Amateur Licence at the begin of 2017.
+The callsign is VK1GYL.

 During the few years, I still have left in my life I dedicated my time to updating my professional knowledge.
 I also have to finalise three books I never finished so far amongst it a comprehensive autobiography that will be published after I have passed on and have said my farewell to this planet.
-Until the time comes I also have in mind to follow my colleague Grote Reber to return to somewhere in Tasmania and live there happy ever after with or without a broadcasting license.
+Until this time comes I have in mind to follow my colleague Grote Reber to return to the outbacks in Tasmania and live there happy ever after with or without a broadcasting license.

-To spend my time with increasing my knowledge I have made a decision not to participate any longer in amateur radio and especially in the Australian National Capital.
-I see discrepancies, complications, and bitchiness coming up one often experiences in minority groups, clubs, interest groups, and last not least in persons of a kind one can live without.
+To spend my time better by increasing my knowledge in sciences, I have made a decision maybe not to participate any longer in amateur radio and especially in the Australian National Capital.
+I see discrepancies, complications, and bitchiness of minority groups, clubs, interest groups, and last not least in persons of a kind one can live without.
 My Amateur License is still active as I unfortunately paid for several years ahead and refunds are something the Australian Government never does.
 Never mind.
 That's life. ;) 73.